 “The penalty of leadership.”

+More like the penalty of crappy slogan writing.
 In light of all those, “Be Iconic” is absolutely brilliant!

 Quite often, companies need a tagline to hold the brand identity together.